Jakolo6/org-chart-tool/README.md

 ## 📄 License

-This project is proprietary software developed for RedCare Pharmacy.
+This project is proprietary software.

 ## 🤝 Support